Cultivate resilience by nurturing your inner life

 I often refer to resilience as our ability to bend instead of break.
 Quite often throughout our life we are thrown a curve ball, or two (or three or four or five!); a specific incident or accumulation of experiences that bowls us off our feet, takes the wind out of sail, and makes us acutely aware of our own fragility and vulnerableness.

 Stress comes into our life in all different forms.
 It could be a major blow like illness, a relationship breakdown, death, heartache, a life limiting disease or injury, financial crisis, or the loss of a job.
-Other times it’s a gentler tug like loneliness, resentment, failure, rejection, mistrust, accumulative stress or disappointment.
+Other times it’s a gentler tug like loneliness, resentment, failure, rejection, mistrust, accumulative life events or disappointment.
 No matter what the misfortune might be, the common thread of these experiences is that they push our pain buttons, and pull and tug at our inner sense of balance and resilience.
 So what helps us deal with these challenges a little easier, and how do we cope more effectively so that we are able to bend instead of break?

-Throughout my personal journey, and my professional experience as a therapist working with hundreds of individuals who have trodden this path, I have learnt that resilience is about nurturing our inner life; fostering our intricate ‘root system’.
+Throughout my personal journey, and my professional experience as a therapist working with thousands of individuals who have trodden this path, I have learnt that resilience is about nurturing our inner life; fostering our intricate ‘root system’.

 Nurturing our inner world is about looking after all aspects of ourselves, including the often neglected emotional, social, and spiritual sides, and treating ourselves with care and kindness.